 In Windows, We create multiple partitions, to avoid messing up with system files.
 And, by default in C Drive, we install Windows.
 If your Windows drive partition is inactive, then also this error could occur.

-Still, there are multiple causes left to mention, which leads to “reboot and select proper boot device windows 10” error.
+Still, there are multiple causes left to mention, which leads to the “reboot and select proper boot device windows 10” error.
 Like, damaged SATA slot, faulty cable, dead HDD, MBR is damaged or corrupted.

-Solution: 1 Fix Incorrect boot order.
+Fix Incorrect boot order.

 In Computer, If you want to install multiple OS.
-You can do that, with the help of bootable USB Drive.
+You can do that, with the help of a bootable USB Drive.
 By default, OS boot up from HDD or SSD.
 And, if you want to install another OS through USB Drive.
 You need to change the boot order from BIOS settings.
-And, If you have selected a wrong option in the Boot order.
+And, If you have selected the wrong option in the Boot order.
 Which is not available, or I can say, not connected.
 Then, “reboot and select proper boot device or insert boot media in selected boot device and press a key” error occurs.